psfinaki/Finelines/README.md

 # Finelines
-YAML pipelines as proper code.
+Finelines make it possible to write YAML pipelines in F#.

 ## Demo